zita9999/Clean-Code-Z/README.md

 When these rare times do occur though that is when I create an article or video to show off what I created so I can convince myself that this wasn't a complete waste of time.

 Now there are a minority of those who read and watch my videos who want to see the code themselves.
-The only problem with that is my code is messier than a hoarders garage and at times I can't even understand it.
+The only problem with that is that my code is messier than a hoarders garage and at times I can't even understand it.

 Hence the reason you're reading this right now.